 Before each flight, B.B. ensured that his bomber was airworthy.
 He double-checked the status of all 16 batteries, made sure the retracts were operating properly, performed a visual inspection of all the control surfaces and pushrods and, of course, filled the fuel tanks.

 It requires both a pilot and a copilot to fly the TU-95.
 Using two Futaba transmitters, the pilot controls the four flight functions and the flaps while the copilot operates the electric starters, the retracts and the retract-wheel doors.
 It's a somewhat cumbersome system, but it works.
 The TU-95 also requires three receivers: two for the flight control with redundancy and the third for the copilot.

 So, what's it like to fly the TU-95?
 According to B.B., it flies steady with no bad habits and is very docile.
 As you would expect, it isn't terribly responsive, but it is extremely impressive, both on the ground and in the air.
-Three years in the making, this model is a tribute to the ambition and diligence of B.B.
+Three years in the making, this model is a tribute to the ambition and diligence of the late B.B.
 Weber - the dedicated modeler who saw it through to its completion.

 30 Year aniversary gathering of the B-17's